portal-hq/portal_flutter_example/README.md

 ---

 ## Documentation
-For detailed documentation on integrating the PortalSwift SDK in a Flutter application, refer to the [PortalSwift Flutter iOS Integration Guide](https://docs.portalhq.io/resources/flutter-ios).
+- For detailed documentation on integrating the PortalSwift SDK in a Flutter application, refer to the [PortalSwift Flutter iOS Integration Guide](https://docs.portalhq.io/resources/flutter-ios).
+- For detailed documentation on integrating the Portal Android SDK in a Flutter application, refer to the [Portal Android SDK Flutter Integration Guide](https://docs.portalhq.io/resources/flutter-android).

 ---